 Decorating your bathroom with tiles is not a cheap option.
-First of all when it comes to the background tiles you need to purchase at least 5% more tiles than required, because tiles may break during installation.
+First of all, when it comes to the background tiles you need to purchase at least 5% more tiles than required, because tiles may break during installation.
 Another expense to consider is the cost of inlaying your selected discrete mosaic designs.
 The background tiles will need to be cut to the outline of the discrete mosaic design to allow for the design to sit level with the background tile.
-It is recommended to carry out comparison-shopping and select the materials and installer that perfectly fits your budget and promises to serve the same quality.
+It is recommended to carry out comparison shopping and select the materials and installer that perfectly fits your budget and promises to serve the same quality.

-The bathroom and shower floors are an area in your house prone to accidents because the get wet.
-Keeping this in mind, we highly recommended you select background tile specifically designed for this purpose.
+The bathroom and shower floors are an area in your house prone to accidents because they get wet.
+Keeping this in mind, we highly recommended you select a background tile specifically designed for this purpose.
 Discrete mosaic designs are usually small enough to not be a slip hazard.
 If, however, you are concerned about slipping on your discrete mosaic design, then you can get them with a non-skid finish.
 Never choose high gloss glazed background tiles if you have children, as they are more slippery.

 There is an almost endless variety of medium types when it comes to background tiles.
 You can even mix stone with glass or porcelain/ceramic with glass or all three mediums together.
 When it comes to discrete mosaic designs, the best is either porcelain/ceramic or glass.
 You can go with a modern theme with mostly glass and porcelain/ceramic as your background tile or go with a more old-world look with stone background tile.
-Or, just free wheel it.
+Or, just free-wheel it.